Alternatives for VA disability firms

 Alternative to Clio for VA disability practice

 Clio is broad legal practice management.
-Pete is a focused case workup engine for VA disability firms that need records, condition evidence, gaps, outputs, and attorney review in one case workspace.
+The VA disability operating layer keeps records, condition evidence, gaps, outputs, connected-tool status, follow-up, and attorney review in one case workspace.

 The real decision

 For many firms, Clio and Pete are not one-for-one replacements.
 Clio is broad practice management.
-Pete is focused on the VA case workup before attorney review.
+The VA disability operating layer focuses on the record, admin work, connected-tool context, and attorney review.

 Choose broad practice management when your firm needs operational infrastructure.
-Choose Pete when the expensive bottleneck is turning VA records into attorney-reviewable work.
+Choose Pete when the expensive bottleneck is running VA records, admin work, connected-tool context, and attorney-reviewable case materials from the case.

 Where Clio fits